-Because of a crisis and shortage of qualified workers in the health care field, because of specific requirements in the nursing program, and because Kenosha Unified School District (KUSD) promotes Career and Technical Education programs to help students earn a living wage, the Certified Nursing Assistant program is housed at Indian Trail High School and Academy and Tremper High School and open to any 11th and 12th grade KUSD student.
+Because of a crisis and shortage of qualified workers in the health care field and because of specific requirements in the nursing program, Kenosha Unified School District promotes Career and Technical Education programs to help students earn a living wage.

-The C.N.A. course is offered in the morning at Tremper High School or in the afternoon at Indian Trail Academy and High School.
-It is available to students who are juniors or seniors and meet the initial academic admissions requirements (listed in #3 below).
+The C.N.A. course is offered in the summer at Kenosha Gateway Technical College or in the afternoon/evening at Indian Trail Academy and High School.
+It is available to students who are juniors and seniors and meet the initial academic admissions requirements (listed in #3 below).